medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 Unless otherwise stated, the following criteria apply to elements marked as “Must Support” in MedCom's Implementation Guides:

-Labeling an element MustSupport (S or SO red markings) means that implementations that produce or consume resources **SHALL** provide "support" for the element in a meaningful way, and is therefore a part of a standard.
+Labeling an element MustSupport ('S' red marking) means that implementations that produce or consume resources **SHALL** provide "support" for the element in a meaningful way, and is therefore a part of a standard.
 Because the base FHIR specification is intended to be independent of any particular implementation context, no elements are flagged as mustSupport=true as part of the base specification.
 This flag is intended for use in profiles that have a defined implementation context.

 <br>